iqlipx/Linktree/README.md

+## LinkTree

-Create a personalized and easy-to-use LinkTree alternative with this simple static website project.
-Quickly set up a central hub for all your online profiles and make it uniquely yours.
+- Create a personalized and easy-to-use   LinkTree alternative with this simple static website project.
+- Quickly set up a central hub for all your online profiles and make it uniquely yours.